nogermsau/nogerms.github.io/_commercial/bacteria-microbial-elimination.md

               <h3>Proven best-in-class products delivering value to your business</h3>
               <p>We have over 30 years' experience in the management and control of biological, chemical, and physical hazards.
 No Germs has continued to explore and utilise the best-in-class and most effective products available.
 We continue to refine our methods as they are constantly tested in a wide variety of Sydney's challenging business environments.
               <br><br>
-              The products that No Germs uses work by physically killing the pathogen.
-This means mechanical disruption rather than chemical poisoning which means the product is safe and the outcomes are better and longer lasting result.
+              The products that No Germs use work by physically killing the pathogen.
+This means mechanical disruption rather than chemical poisoning and means the product is safe and the outcomes are better and provide longer lasting results.
 Pathogens cannot build up a tolerance to the products which mean that repeat uses continue to be just as effective.
               <br><br>
               A No Germs program can provide significant benefits to your business.
 This includes:
               <ul id="bacteria">